mmshahria/GlassboardTech-API-Reference/Users/DELETE Remove User Role Mappings.md

 <strong>name<strong> `string`

-A unique name used to identify this user role mapping.
+A unique role name used to identify this user role mapping.